 This course will provide an opportunity for a select group of students to consider a topic that is limited in some manner, such as "America since 1945" or "Religion in America."
 Students will read in primary and secondary sources.
-Prerequisite: HIS 121 or 122 or instructor's permission.

 HIS 211 The Greek World